LEADisDEAD/Resume-Parser/README.md

 If not, open a new issue with a clear description of the bug or feature request.

-## Code of Conduct
-Please follow the Contributor Covenant Code of Conduct when contributing.

 ## License
 This project is open-source and available under the MIT License.